obsidianmd/obsidian-developer-docs/README.md

 > The `en/Reference/TypeScript API` folder is ignored by git as it is automatically generated.

 Another way to install the documentation locally is to download it from the [releases page](https://github.com/obsidianmd/obsidian-developer-docs/releases).

-For more information about Git submodules, please see the [Git documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).